 message property

-A codeFlow object MAY contain a property named message whose value is a string containing a message relevant to the code flow.
+A codeFlow object MAY contain a property named message whose value is a string containing a plain text message (§3.10.2) relevant to the code flow.

+richMessage property

+If a codeFlow object contains a message property (§3.22.2), it MAY also contain a property named richMessage whose value is a string containing a rich text message (§3.10.3) relevant to the code flow.

 locations property